Bumblebee

 These studies are also investigating the distribution and spread of the large earth bumblebee in Tasmania, and whether pests or pathogens of the bumblebee are present.

 In Victoria, we have prepared a Pre-incursion Plan that describes the threat and states what will be done to manage the threat.
-Some actions are already underway including development of a Surveillance Plan and routine trapping at key locations trialling a lure previously unused in Victoria.
+Since 2022, routine surveillance has been undertaken each bumblebee season using specific lures to trap at key locations.
+The aim is to ensure early detection.
+To date, no bumblebees have been detected.

 Bringing bumblebees into Victoria